Privacy Policy

 follows:

 a.
-Confidentiality means that only people who are authorised to use the data can access it.
+Confidentiality means that only people who are authorised to use

-b.
-Integrity means that personal data should be accurate and suitable for the purpose for which it is processed.
+data should be accurate and suitable for the purpose for which it is processed.

-c.
-Availability means that authorised users should be able to access the data if they need it for authorised purposes.
-Personal data should therefore be stored on the Company’s central computer system instead of individual PCs.
+access the data if they need it for authorised purposes.
+Personal data should

 Security procedures include:

-a.
-Entry controls.
-Any stranger seen in reception areas should be attended to immediately.
+in reception areas should be attended to immediately.

-b.
-Secure lockable desks and cupboards.
-Desks and cupboards should be kept locked if they hold confidential information of any kind.
-(Personal information is always considered confidential.)
+should be kept locked if they hold confidential information of any kind.

 c.
 Data minimisation.